blancohugo/blog/resources/md/posts/2019-10-25-second-example.md

-@title Morbi mattis egestas lacus, id porta lectus egestas vitae, sed accumsan ligula vel iaculis tristique
+@title Aenean elementum tempor sapien, sed commodo dolor aliquet id
 @author Hugo Blanco
-@date 2019-11-09
+@date 2019-11-10
 @summary Some quick example text to build on the card title and make up the bulk of the card's content.
-@published true
+@published false

 # h1 Heading 8-)
 ## h2 Heading